 Our LGBTQ podcast series presented by Clare Balding

-In 2017 broadcaster and author Clare Balding presented a new new six-part podcast series, exploring the lost and hidden LGBTQ stories from our places as we mark the 50th anniversary of the partial de-criminalisation of homosexuality.
+In 2017 broadcaster and author Clare Balding presented a new six-part podcast series, exploring the lost and hidden LGBTQ stories from our places to mark the 50th anniversary of the partial de-criminalisation of homosexuality.

-Over six 20 minute episodes, Clare will explores how lesbian, gay, bisexual, trans and queer people have helped to shape and preserve the houses, collections, gardens and landscapes in our care.
+Over six 20-minute episodes, Clare explores how lesbian, gay, bisexual, trans and queer people have helped to shape and preserve the houses, collections, gardens and landscapes in our care.